proplot-dev/proplot/docs/why.rst

    <h3>Problem</h3>

-Matplotlib strips metadata from the array-like `xarray` `~xarray.DataArray` container and the `pandas` `~pandas.DataFrame` and `~pandas.Series` containers.
-To create plots that are automatically labeled with metadata from these containers, you need to use the dedicated `xarray plotting <http://xarray.pydata.org/en/stable/plotting.html>`__ and `pandas plotting <https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html>`__ tools.
+When you pass the array-like `xarray.DataArray`, `pandas.DataFrame`, and `pandas.Series` containers to matplotlib plotting commands, the metadata is ignored.
+To create plots that are automatically labeled with this metadata, you must use the dedicated `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` tools instead.

-This approach is somewhat cumbersome -- plotting methods should be invoked on the axes, not on the data container!
+This approach is not ideal -- plotting methods should be invoked on the `~proplot.axes.Axes`, not on the data container!
 It also requires learning a slightly different syntax, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.

 .. raw:: html

    <h3>Solution</h3>

-ProPlot *reproduces* most of the `xarray.DataArray.plot` and `pandas.DataFrame.plot` features on the `~proplot.axes.Axes` plotting methods themselves!
+ProPlot *reproduces* most of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` methods themselves!
 Axis tick labels, axis labels, subplot titles, and colorbar and legend labels are automatically applied when a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` is passed through a plotting method instead of a `~numpy.ndarray`.
 This is accomplished by passing positional arguments through the